jmsalash/CNN-ImageClass/README.md

 # CNN-ImageClass
 Python project for the Machine Learning module of the MSc AI and Robotics in Sapienza University of Rome

-This homework implements a convolutional neural network to classify 3 types of boats from the dataset available under: http://www.dis.uniroma1.it/~labrococo/MAR/classification.htm
+This homework implements a convolutional neural network using Tensorflow to classify 3 types of boats from the dataset available under: http://www.dis.uniroma1.it/~labrococo/MAR/classification.htm

 It can be reused to to classify any other images just by changing the following variables at the top of the code: